SteveMung/stevemungsoc.github.io/content/_index.md

         I'm open to and interested in a wide range of advanced quantitative and computational methods.
 I'm also planning to develop the field (and skills, of course) of LLMs-as-agents in the near future (probably) to incorporate AI into computational sociology and social networks.

-        If you're also interested, or if you like my works (which are all currently in progress right now, so I don't think you would 😜), please feel free to reach out to collaborate 🐕
+        If you're also interested, or if you like my works (which are all currently in progress and unpublished right now, so I don't think you would 😜), please feel free to reach out to collaborate 🐕

     design:
       columns: '1'